Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2021/06/rethink-has-grown-into-a-project-for-the-entire-university.md

 To finish up, more of a personal question: Has rETHink already had an impact on your role as ETH President?
 Of course – although the biggest impact has come from an earlier Executive Board decision: there are now seven board members.
 Our two new colleagues have enhanced our diversity.
 Their contribution has been very helpful and encouraged us to rethink the way we work together.
 Thanks also in part to the open discussions surrounding rETHink, we have developed into a formidable team in a very short space of time.

+## rETHink’s main areas of action

+• Tasks, autonomy and guideposts for professorships and broader clarification regarding scope of teaching
+• Internal organisation / group structures of professorships
+• More flexible use of resources
+• To optimally support professors during their whole professor life cycle
+• To optimally support professors in adapting to evolving leadership challenges
+• To reduce burden (time, energy, risks) of managing difficult cases Developing a shared understanding of the departments, their core tasks and responsibilities; further developing their organisation and processes

+• Collaboration between academic departments and central administrative units
+• Improvements in the running of departments (rooms, real estate, finances)
+• Clarifying the departments’ tasks, autonomy and principles
+• Implementing professorship planning (guideposts, handling opportunities, controlling, processes, etc.)
+• Digitalisation: identifying thematic areas (processes, technologies, governance, stakeholder management, etc.)
+• Another eight areas of action (positioning services, procuring third-party funding, etc.)
+• Suggest, accompany and support culture discussions
+• Pick up on current topics relevant to culture and values
 Mandate: Developing and implementing a shared and forward-looking understanding of professorships at ETH and establishing appropriate guideposts.

-## Staffnet

 Mandate: Supporting professors in their personal development and their leadership role, as well as their contribution to the institution as a whole.